mrbalihai/passbox/README.md

 - [ ] Configure settings such as passbox file location from '.passboxrc' config file

 ### Pre-requisites
-The aim is to support as many OSs as possible, the tests are ran against OSX and Linux only but Windows support could potentially be achieved though the use of Cygwin or MSYS (MSYS come free when you install Git on Windows)
+The aim is to support as many OSs as possible, the tests are ran against OSX and Linux only but Windows support could potentially be achieved though the use of Cygwin or MSYS (MSYS comes along with a standard install of Git on Windows)

 - GnuPG
 - Grep